UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 ### Set up the "Server" repository

-Now let's go to GitHub to initiate an empty repository to serve as our base:
+Now let's go to GitHub to initiate an empty repository to serve as our base.
+Specifically,:
 * Go to your page on the GitHub website (https://github.com/username), and click on your "Repositories" tab.
 * Click the green "New" button toward the top right.
-* Enter in our the name of our repository's directory (`simplestats`) and a description if you like, and then click the green "Create repository" button (without modifying any other options).
+* Enter in the name of our repository's directory ("`simplestats`") and a description if you like, and then click the green "Create repository" button (without modifying any other options).

-On the page that appears after creating the repository, you'll notice that one suggested next step is to "push an existing repository from the command line.
+On the page that appears after creating the repository, you'll notice that one suggested next step is to "push an existing repository from the command line".
 So let's do it!

-In your `simplestats` directory on the Laptop, do the following:
+In our `simplestats` directory on the Laptop, let's do the following:

-Check the remotes of your Laptop repository (we shouldn't have any yet):
+Check the remotes of our Laptop repository (we shouldn't have any yet):

     $ git remote -v